JustinTrannn/weatherCMSE202project/ProjectDiscussionAndPlanning.md

 Three Short Term Goals:

 1.)
 Start creating a plan to what models we want to make and how we will execute them.
 2.)
-Find datasets to use
+Find accurate datasets to use
 3.)
 Assign parts to everyone for each model